Land0fChocolate/NewEmeraldRomHack/README.md

 	- The Pokemon summary screen has been updated to show all of a Pokemon's abilities and description with the A button prompt.
 - New moves and abilities (listed below).
 - Many gameplay adjustments to vanilla moves (Listed below).
-	- Changes to level up, Egg learnsets, TM learnsets and Tutor learnsets of Pokemon (TODO: make list).
+	- Changes to level up, Egg learnsets, TM learnsets and Tutor learnsets of Pokemon.
+Full lists are provided.
 	- Pokemon will attempt to learn a new move upon evolution.
 	- Hoenn move tutors can now teach their moves endlessly.
 - New tutor moves added.
 The new tutor set is similar to what was available in future gens.